qheilmann/CommandAPI-docs/docs/en/intro.md

 ### 3.4 → 4.0

-- Update the maven and gradle documentation to state that it is `provided` and `compileOnly`
+- Update the Maven and Gradle documentation to state that it is `provided` and `compileOnly`
 - The project has been renamed from the "1.13 Command API" to simply the "CommandAPI".
 This has changed a few things, such as various links.
 See the section [Upgrading guide](./upgrading) to view the relevant changes in regard to maven.
 - Updated [3.
 Setting up your development environment](./dev-setup/setup) to include new Maven repository links
-- Fixed stronkage with Java versions - there's now no random warning boxes about incompatibility with Java 12!
+- Fixed stronk age with Java versions — there are now no random warning boxes about incompatibility with Java 12!
 - Arguments now include pictures that showcase how they work!
-- Reorganised the sections - arguments is now split up into two sections: [6.
+- Reorganised the sections - arguments are now split up into two sections: [6.
 Arguments (in general)](./create-commands/arguments/arguments) and [7.
 Argument types](./argumenttypes)
 - Adds documentation for [6.2.
 Safe argument suggestions](./create-commands/arguments/suggestions/safe-suggestions)
 - Adds documentation for [7.8.3.
 BlockState arguments](./argument_blockstate)
 - Adds documentation for new arguments: